Nobu Hotel Caesars Palace, Las Vegas – Hotel Review

 What do you get when world-renowned chef Nobu Matsuhisa and two-time Academy Award-winner Robert De Niro get together?
 A modern luxury hotel, of course.

 April 2013 marked the beginning of Matsuhisa’s hotel venture, when his first lodging opened as a hotel within a hotel at Caesars Palace in Las Vegas.
-But the duo’s collaboration didn’t start there, as De Niro co-funded and provided creative direction for Nobu restaurants, and was also responsible for bringing the Japan-born Los Angeles celebrity chef, who has opened restaurants worldwide including Peru, to New York.
+But the duo’s collaboration didn’t start there, as De Niro previously co-funded and provided creative direction for Nobu restaurants worldwide.
+He’s also responsible for luring the Japan-born Los Angeles chef to New York.

 Hand chosen by both Matsuhisa and De Niro, New York-based designer David Rockwell created the atmosphere for the hotel.
 Blending Japanese and Asian traditions with Western accents, Nobu Hotel has a Zen-like vibe throughout and offers a haven of calm within the bustling Caesars Palace.